Bjeaurn/presentations/src/2023/whats-new-in-Angular/index.md

 ```
 <!-- .element: class="fragment" -->

-Note: Karma was made for AngularJS and has been deprecated.
+Note: ng new app: Karma was made for AngularJS and has been deprecated.
+Moving towards (community supported) Jest and later WTR.

 ----